John Skoyles (poet)

-John Skoyles (born December 11, 1949 in Queens, New York) is an American poet and writer.
+John Skoyles (born December 11, 1949, in Queens, New York) is an American poet and writer.

 Early years

 John Skoyles was born in Flushing, New York, the son of Olga (Bertolotti) and Gerard Skoyles, an envelope salesman.
-He attended Mater Christi High School, graduating in 1967.
-He did his undergraduate work at Fairfield University in Connecticut, and earned an M.A. in English and an M. F. A. at the University of Iowa.
+He attended Mater Christi High School (now St. John’s Prep) in Astoria, graduating in 1967.
+He did his undergraduate work at Fairfield University and attended workshops at The Poetry Project at St. Mark’s Church in-the-Bowery, where he was a student of Dick Gallup and Lewis MacAdams.
+He has an M.A. in English and an M.F.A. from the University of Iowa.

 Career

 John Skoyles has taught at Southern Methodist University, Sarah Lawrence College, Warren Wilson College (where he directed the MFA program) and Emerson College.
-He has also served as the Executive Director of the Fine Arts Work Center in Provincetown from 1992–94 and again in 2007.
+He has also served as the Executive Director of the Fine Arts Work Center in Provincetown from 1992 to 1994 and again in 2007.